CSpanias/cspanias.github.io/_posts/2023-12-10-DVWA - File Upload.md

     ![](hexeditor_png.png)

-6. Upload the file to the webserver:
+6. Now the webserver will accept the file upload:

     ![](upload_success.png)